dustywhite7/Econ8310/Slides/7 - Decision Trees.md

 We need an algorithm that will **search** across possible cutoffs for our variable, and return the most advantageous split.

 - Gradient Descent is frequently used on continuous variables
-- For binary variables, we simply separate the groups
+- For binary variables, we can simply separate the groups
 - For multi-class variables, determine which class can be separated to generate the greatest gain